yuanweize/Error-1402/README.en.md

   - Removing external IP checks to reduce first paint requests.

-## License

-No license file is included yet.
-If you plan to open source it, add an explicit license (e.g., MIT/Apache-2.0).
-Until then, be cautious with redistribution and commercial use.

 ## Credits

 - Layout and copy inspired by common CDN error pages;